bebbo/amiga-gcc/README.md

 pacman -S git base-devel gcc flex gmp-devel mpc-devel mpfr-devel ncurses-devel rsync
 ```

+Also note that you **MUST** cd into an **absolute path** e.g. `cd /c/msys64/home/test/amiga-gcc/` before running make, or builds may fail, because some files aren't found correctly (that's a msys2 bug).

 ### Ubuntu running on the Windows 10 Linux subsystem
 tbd